shawnmalik1/HooWantsADegree/README.md

 # HooWantsADegree! 🎓

-HooWantsADegree An AI Degree Builder that helps fellow Hoos create a 4-year plan for college based on their respective major.
+HooWantsADegree is an AI Degree Builder that helps fellow Hoos create a 4-year plan for college based on their respective major.

 ## Technologies Used 👨‍💻